INRIX-rebecca-davey/hack-evening-2017/README.md

 Description: create an interactive dashboard exploring different ways of representing aspects of the dataset

-Example of similar work: https://plot.ly/dash/gallery/new-york-oil-and-gas/
+Example of similar work: [Overview of NY oil and gas production](https://plot.ly/dash/gallery/new-york-oil-and-gas/)

 ### Challenge 5: visualization - infographic